 Today’s nuclear resurgence must address the questions of economics, political support, nuclear waste management and the federal budget outlook which have historically restricted new nuclear development.
 The political stalemate over the future of Yucca Mountain and subsequent court cases over fee adequacy and the Nuclear Waste Fund also will have a significant impact on when and how new nuclear facilities will be developed.

 This section explores the economics related to building nuclear power plants and explains some of the reasons why the U.S. has only completed a few new nuclear projects in the last three decades.
 Elected officials possess many tools to facilitate risk reduction strategies and creative financing options to support new projects as economic drivers in their communities.
 Understanding the underlying market dynamics can help shape creative solutions, especially where the community will be purchasing power from the facility.
+Understanding how nuclear plants make money means understanding market dynamics in the electricity sector.
+America's electricity sector is divided into two electricity markets and those influence commercial operation of power plants.

 The value of new nuclear extends beyond electricity.
 Emerging nuclear technologies are poised to provide novel economic benefits.
 New designs introduce new uses for nuclear reactors including saltwater desalination, industrial process heat, and district heating for homes and other buildings.
 Some industrial sectors are especially difficult to decarbonize, so these new applications present enormous economic opportunities.